 “Oh god.
 That’s so sad,” one says while the others nod in agreement.

 “There was nothing close to that word in my sentences!”

-The ghost hunters enjoy their conclusion, because for fifteen minutes they walk around Iñaki’s ruined place while calling out to a little girl.
+For five minutes, the ghost hunters walk around Iñaki’s ruined place while they call out to a little girl.
 I keep insulting them, but they only hear whispers.
 They say they are going to post this recording online.

-“I hope the comment section rips you guys a new one,” I say angrily.
+“I hope the comment section rips you guys a new one,” I mutter.

-Iñaki then makes a very loud grunting noise, which scares the living daylights out of the ghost hunters.
+Iñaki grunts loudly, which terrifies the ghost hunters.
 One of them suggests they should leave.
 What a bunch of pansies.
 Oh well, it was a good enough night.
 But the guys decide to stay and instead ask more questions with their cassette thing while they record it with their cameras.

-As the guy holding the recorder is about to ask new questions, one of the others pats him on the shoulder.
+As the guy holding the recorder is about to interrogate us, one of the others pats him on the shoulder.

 “That sounded like a demon.
 Maybe it’s a demon pretending to be a little girl.”